-Radon is a radioactive gas formed in the decay of uranium that is a serious air pollutant.
+Radon is a radioactive gas formed in the decay of uranium that is a dangerous air pollutant.
 Radon typically enters a building through cracks in the foundation.
-Read more.

-The perennial stalk producing ramie plant has been cultivated in eastern Asia for fibre since prehistoric times.
-Growing 3-8 feet high, with heart-shaped leaves, the plant’s fibre was used in fabric in ancient Egypt and was known in Europe during the middle Ages.
-Read more..
+Ramie fibre the perennial stalk producing plant has been cultivated in eastern Asia for fibre since prehistoric times.
+3-8 feet high, with heart-shaped leaves, the plant’s texture was used in the fabric in ancient Egypt and was known in Europe during the Middle Ages.

-Range-dyeing is a process in which yarn runs through indigo dye, then the color fix by exposing it to air.
+Range-dyeing is a process in which yarn runs through an indigo dye, then the colour fix by exposing it to air.
 This allows the fabric to fade gradually.

-The rapier type conveys a pick of weft from a stationary package through the shed by means of either a single rapier or a pair of rapiers.
-Rapiers are either rigid rods or flexible steel tapes, which are straight when in the shed but on withdrawal are wound onto a wheel, in order to save floor space.
-Read more..
+Rapier Looms conveys a pick of weft from a stationery package, through the shed.
+It is either a single Rapier or a pair.
+Blades are either rigid rods or flexible steel tapes, which are straight when in the shed but on withdrawal are wound onto a wheel, to save floor space.

-Dry or raw denim, contrary to washed denim, is a denim fabric that is not washed after being dyed during its production.
+Raw denim (dry) contrary to washed denim, is a denim fabric not coated after being dyed during its production.
 Over time, denim will extensively fade, which is often considered desirable.
-Read more..